aMorteza/DC-Motor-Velocity-Control/README.md

 ..

-All available /plots explained in Report pdf files.
+All available /img and explained in /doc/Report pdf files.

 * Any Question?
 Feel free to feedback amh.morteza@gmail.com